 TOLLS IN SWITZERLAND

-It vignette/toll sticker is about 40 Swiss francs and lasts from 1st December to the 31.
+It vignette/toll sticker is about 40 Swiss Francs (around $ 44/40 Euro) and lasts from 1st December to the 31.
 January the following year (so, it is actually good for 14 months).
-You can buy one for your car at gas stations, online, or at the border and I have always been able to pay by credit card.

 If you rent a car, it will most likely already have a sticker.